joshuaiokua/kanaka-data-project/README.md

 ### [Llama 3.1](https://llama.meta.com/)

 Meta's newest LLM, Llama 3.1, is the primary LLM used in this project.
 Other models may be explored in the future.
-The specific models used and explored in this project are listed below:
+The specific models used and explored in this project are listed below, all of which are serviced by Groq.

 - Meta-Llama-3.1-8B
 - Meta-Llama-3.1-70B